SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 Across both Llama-1B and Gemma-1B, the trend is consistent: **simply moving the steering location to <span style="color:green">post-block</span> leads to a substantial boost in performance**.
 Under identical parameter budgets, our linear <span style="color:green">post-block</span> steering outperforms ReFT, and our fixed-vector and rank-1 variants outperform LoFIT and JoLA respectively.

 In a few cases, linear steering even outperforms LoRA (learning an adapter on every Linear module) with the same rank, and occasionally out-performs SFT using full rank!
-This shows there are situations where steering is a better choice than fine-tuning.
+This shows there are situations where steering is a better choice than finetuning.

 What is surprising about these results is that linear steering is performing better than non-linear steering.
 Non-linear steering is not necessarily more expressive than linear steering (with the same rank), and for these tasks, it seems to be that the steering really is linear-like, validating the choice in ReFT.
 In this situation, it would be better to let the steering have more rank as a pure linear model rather than with some non-linearity messing with this structure.